 2. U.S. cameras had the Honeywell name and logo on the prism.
 International models were labeled with the Asahi name and logo.
 Many servicemen brought Asahi models back from Vietnam.

 The 35mm ƒ/3.5 Super-Takumar or SMC Takumar is another under-appreciated gem.
 I tested my bargain 35 around town and at the Tomato Place.

 |Advertisement from Cambridge Camera Exchange, Popular Photography, January 1981, p.
 164.|

 |Advertisement from Cambridge Camera Exchange, Popular Photography, December 1985, p.
 105.|

 Despite the obvious benefits of a hood, most point-and-shoot cameras of the 1980s and 1990s did not have any way to attach a hood for two reasons: 1.
-Users had been told that multi-coating negated the need for a hood (wrong); 2. casual users would not use them even if supplied (lazy).
+Users had been told that multi-coating negated the need for a hood (wrong); 2.
+Casual users would not use them even if supplied (lazy or uncaring).